 Bring enough food and water

-If you know that you’ll have a lunch in one of the huts in the mountains, then you need to bring less food.
+If you know that you’ll have lunch in one of the huts in the mountains, then you need to bring less food.
 Just remember, that the mountain restaurants rarely take cards, so bring some cash along with you.

 However, if you have chosen a more remote trail, then make sure that you can restore your energy during the hike.
 The food doesn’t have to be fancy, it’s enough that you take some sandwiches, nuts, vegetables like bell pepper or cucumber, granola bars, or maybe some chocolate for a quick energy boost.